What Is Technical Analysis?

 How to Use Technical Analysis?

 Technical analysis attempts to forecast the price movement of an instrument.
-Instruments can be stocks, bonds, futures, and currency etc. Technical analysts use hundreds of Technical chart patterns, technical indicators and tools in order to identify trading opportunities.
+Instruments can be stocks, bonds, futures, currency etc. Technical analysts use hundreds of Technical chart patterns, technical indicators and tools in order to identify trading opportunities.
 Over the years technical Analysts have developed a number of trading systems that provide consistent profits.

 The bottom line